Have a product you want to get to market?

 Since we opened our doors in 2000, we’ve been dedicated to helping small local vendors bring their product to market.
 Our Local Finds program makes it easy for small-scale local vendors—whether they are just getting started or have been around for awhile—to submit a product and help prepare it for shoppers.
 Members get tailored support, with everything from packaging and FDA approvals to marketing.
 To date, our Local Finds products run the gamut—from gluten-free muffins and kimchi to cycling hats—adding to the already thousands of local items available at New Seasons Market.

-- 1. Download and read our New Vendor Guildelines.
+- 1. Download and read our New Vendor Guidelines.

-- 2. Fill out a New Vendor Profile Form, then a Product Setup Form.
+- 2. Fill out a New Vendor Profile Form, then a New Item Form.

 - 3. Send in your forms via email to: email@example.com.